siddh34/Notes/Third Year Sem 2/AMD/Unit 2.md

 # Unit 2 *Agile Processes*

+## Agile on different levels

+A. Steering development

+B. Requirements Development

+    1. Requiremnt Analysis

+    2. Requiremnt Elication

+For analysis of requirements UML Diagrams are used example **storyboard**, **Use Case Diagram**

+C. Architectures Design *implimentation*

+D. Testing

+## Some Agile practice

+* Team **Efforts**

 ## SCRUM

     1. Scrum is a framework for project management commonly used in software development, although it has been used in other fields including research, sales, marketing and advanced technologies